You Know It When You See It

 When I’m just about finished with a painting, I like to ask friends who are not artists to give it a critique.
-I usually start by asking them what they love most, and if there is anything they see that really bugs them.
+I usually start by asking them what they love most, and if there is anything they see that bugs them.
 When I paint a portrait for you, I’ll ask you the same thing towards the middle and end of the process.
-Invariably people who hold opinions about all sorts of things get shy about art and it takes some wheedling on my part for them to open up.
-Eventually they almost always offer their thoughts with the caveat that they don’t really know because they are not an artist/expert.
+Invariably people who hold intelligent opinions about all sorts of things get shy about art and it takes some wheedling on my part for them to open up.
+Eventually they almost always offer their thoughts with the caveat that they don’t really know because they are not artists/experts.
 A Sommelier friend told me that she gets the same response when she asks for opinions about wine.

 I have heard artists say that they won’t accept feedback from anyone who isn’t in the art business.
-I believe this is the product of an insular art establishment that in recent times has been willing to accept shock value and novelty as substitutions for beauty and masterful technique.
+I believe this is the product of an insular art establishment that in recent times has been willing to accept shock value and novelty as substitutions for quality, beauty and masterful technique.
 Note the otherwise respected Guggenheim museum in New York which just spent $150,000 on instructions for taping a banana to a wall.
-This is not to say that all modern art is bad.
-It isn’t.
-There is magnificent non-representational art, but the beauty of that work will move you without requiring the explanation of an expert.
-Wonderful discoveries are made in an environment of freedom and exploration.
-It’s good to keep pushing the envelope and trying new things and trusting our inner compasses as we go.

 Leo Tolstoy said that art (to be considered art) should encompass three things.
 It should reveal technical skill on the part of the artist; it should show a relationship between the artist and the subject, meaning that the subject should be something the artist has a feeling for or cares about; and lastly, it should say something new, meaning, it need not be shocking, but it should show us as viewers something we haven’t seen or noticed before.